arhcf/pswai/README.md

 # pswai
-PSWAI: A "Plate Solving Where Am I" application for astronomy
+PSWAI: A "Plate Solved Where Am I" application for astronomy